-How to Get the most for your Money with Signal Conditioning
+How to Get the Most for Your Money with Signal Conditioning – 8400864

-This article reviews signal conditioning equipment features such as accuracy, adjustability, isolation, surge withstand capability, RFI/EMI protection, packaging, and repairability.
+This whitepaper reviews signal conditioning product features, such as; accuracy, adjustability, isolation, surge withstand capability, RFI/EMI protection, packaging, and reparability.
 Where possible, it also examines the relative importance of various features.

 Accuracy, linearity, and repeatability specifications are described in many different ways.
-Accuracy specifications should include the combined effects of repeatability, hysteresis, terminal point linearity, and adjustment resolution.
+Specifications for accuracy should include; the combined effects of repeatability, hysteresis, terminal point linearity, and adjustment resolution.

-Conditioners with adjustability can compensate for signal differences, and the ability to do so is usually worth the extra cost (typically $100).
-Adjustability can be accomplished in hardware or software.
-Some applications have no software so it must be available in hardware.
+Conditioners with adjustability can compensate for signal differences; and the ability to do so is usually worth the extra cost (typically $100).
+Adjustability can be accomplished in either hardware or software.
+Some applications have no software, so it must be available in hardware.

 Isolation in a signal conditioner means not having a direct electrical connection (or low impedance path) between two or more points (or circuits).
-The two primary components used in signal conditioners to provide isolation are transformers and optical couplers.
+Two primary components used in signal conditioners to provide isolation are; transformers and optical couplers.

-Surge withstand capability (SWC) – which is the ability of a signal conditioner to reject high voltage and frequency electrical interference – should be considered where ever signal conditioners are to be located
+Surge withstand capability is the ability of a signal conditioner to reject high voltage and frequency electrical interference.
+SWC should be considered wherever signal conditioners are going to be located.

-The increasing need for reliable communications in factories and plants means that more and more industrial electronic equipment may require built-in radio frequency interference (RFI) immunity.
-At the same time, this equipment’s susceptibility to the electromagnetic interference (EMI) effects of inductive load switching relays and noise induced by heavy operating equipment (Fig. 4) must also be considered.
+There’s an increasing need for reliable communications in factories and plants.
+As a result, more and more industrial electronic equipment may require built-in RFI immunity.
+This equipment’s susceptibility to the EMI effects of inductive load switching relays, as well as noise induced by heavy operating equipment, must also be considered.

-Signal conditioners come in a variety of packages including DIN rail, hockey-puck enclosures, general purpose NEMA 1 type enclosures, NEMA 4/12, and 19 in. rack-mountable card cage systems.
+Signal conditioners come in a variety of packages, for example; DIN rail, hockey-puck enclosures, general purpose NEMA 1 type enclosures and NEMA 4/12, as well as 19-inch rack-mountable card cage systems.

-Knowing how devices are manufactured will help you determine their repairability.
+Knowing how devices are manufactured will consequently help you determine their reparability.